 We all have our theories but rather than continuing to just talk about it, we decided to look into this in more detail and to carry out some original research.
-We have teamed up with the Institute of Operational Risk and some like-minded consultants from O.R.
-Talent - a talent consultancy that has helped assess and develop thousands of leaders in companies around the world over the past 12 years - to carry out a programme of research activity.
+We have teamed up with the Institute of Operational Risk to carry out a programme of research activity.